5jt/Tatin/docs/source/install-server.md

 Change the `source` to the folder that hosts the Tatin server data.

+!!! detail inline end ""

+    Ports 80 and 443 respectively are the standard ports for HTTP and HTTPS.

 The server listens to port 9090, which the default configuration exposes.
 It is unsafe to remap this to ports 80 or 443 except on an isolated machine: run a public Tatin server on the Web [behind a webserver](rundyalogbehindapache.md) such as Apache or Nginx.

-The second port exposed in the script is used for connecting to the interpreter with Ride, if ever.
+The second port exposed in the script is for connecting to the interpreter with Ride, if permitted by the INI file.
-(The INI file sets whether the interpreter allows Ride or not.)

 ## :fontawesome-brands-docker: Docker workflow